This post may contain affiliate links. Please read my disclosure policy for more details.

 - Add salt, penne pasta, cover with a lid.

-- Cook over medium-heat, and stir frequently.
+- Cook over medium-heat according to the package directions, and stir frequently.

 - When the pasta is done, stir in cherry tomatoes and pesto.